 Refers to noise that is created from therapy equipment - it's the vibration you might hear or feel in the tube.
 See also: Radiated noise

 COPD is a lung disease that develops over time, mainly caused by cigarette smoking, air pollution, chemical fumes, or dust.

 This is a term used to describe how well you are following the recommended usage of your therapy.
 If you are compliant, it means you are using it as recommended to gain the benefits of treatment.
 If you are noncompliant, you are not using it as recommended to gain the benefits.
-Compliance is also sometimes linked to reimbursement.

 This is the name of ResMed's smooth air delivery technology, which intelligently mimics your natural breathing pattern.
 It incorporates the Easy-Breathe motor, which reduces the sound of your device to a whisper, so your (and your partner's) sleeping environment is quiet and restful.

 EPR is a feature on ResMed's sleep therapy devices that mildly lowers the pressure delivered to you when you breathe out.
 This makes it easier to breathe out against the air pressure.

 This is a term used to describe the occurrence of an apnea or hypopnea.